proofscape/pise/manage/topics/pfsc/docker_hub_readme_frontend.md

-This image supports the MCA deployment, as set up by `pise/manage`.
+This image supports the PISE MCA deployment, as set up by `pise/manage`.

 ## License